 “This discovery programme taking place in three local authority regions will assist individual councils and care providers, help share good practice and identify areas where there may be further opportunities to ensure the safeguarding of personal data is as strong as possible.”

-For more information on how changes in information governance legislation affects care providers, please visit this link.
+Find out more about how changes in information governance legislation affects care providers.